rsalinas/rsalinas.github.io/_posts/2015-11-29-cec-client-omxplayer-raspberrypi.md

 The challenges:

 - Get the information from the remote command. cec-client provides these push/release events.
 In Raspbian we can simply `apt-get install cec-client`.
 - Send this information to the running `omxplayer`.
-We will use a cool tool called [terminal mixer](http://vicerveza.homeunix.net/~viric/soft/tm) (multiplex terminal), written by Lluis Battle i Rosell.
+We will use a cool tool called [terminal mixer](http://vicerveza.homeunix.net/~viric/soft/tm) (multiplex terminal), written by Lluís Batlle i Rossell.
 The idea es simple: we run `tm -wt omxplayer`, and then at the same time we can send commands to it from anywhere else by means of `echo -n COMMAND | tm -t`.
 This tool is very easily installed by means of `./configure && make && make install`.

 This script uses a beautiful feature of bash and other shell interpreters, namely, the *coprocesses*.